 E-mail (main department email, not an individual's email)

 Background and Related Documents

-Use the Definitions field to provide definitions/explanations for any terms that are specific to your policy or may be unfamiliar to visitors to the Policy Library.
-Use bold formatting on each term to be defined, separating the term from the definition with a colon (also bold).
+Use the Definitions field to provide definitions or explanations for any terms that are specific to your policy or may be unfamiliar.
+Use bold formatting on each term to be defined, separating the term from the definition with a colon.